Stefan problem: Applications

-The Stefan problem also has a rich inverse theory; in such problems, the meting depth (or curve or hyper-surface) s is the known datum and the problem is to find u or f.
+The Stefan problem also has a rich inverse theory; in such problems, the melting depth (or curve or hyper-surface) s is the known datum and the problem is to find u or f.

 Advanced forms of Stefan problem

 The classical Stefan problem deals with stationary materials with constant thermophysical properties (usually irrespective of phase), a constant phase change temperature and, in the example above, an instantaneous switch from the initial temperature to a distinct value at the boundary.
 In practice thermal properties may vary and specifically always do when the phase changes.
 The jump in density at phase change induces a fluid motion: the resultant kinetic energy does not figure in the standard energy balance.
 With an instantaneous temperature switch the initial fluid velocity is infinite, resulting in an initial infinite kinetic energy.
 In fact the liquid layer is often in motion, thus requiring advection or convection terms in the heat equation.
 The melt temperature may vary with size, curvature or speed of the interface.
 It is impossible to instantaneously switch temperatures and then difficult to maintain an exact fixed boundary temperature.
 Further, at the nanoscale the temperature may not even follow Fourier's law.

 A number of these issues have been tackled in recent years for a variety of physical applications.
 In the solidification of supercooled melts an analysis where the phase change temperature depends on the interface velocity may be found in Font et al. Nanoscale solidification, with variable phase change temperature and energy/density effects are modelled in.
 Solidification with flow in a channel has been studied, in the context of lava and microchannels, or with a free surface in the context of water freezing over an ice layer.
 A general model including different properties in each phase, variable phase change temperature and heat equations based on either Fourier's law or the Guyer-Krumhansl equation is analysed in.